-On December 2018, the program expanded to North America with a second location, a 9000 square feet warehouse on 5520 NE 4th Avenue in the Design District neighborhood.
+In December 2018, the program expanded to North America with a second location, restoring a 9000 square foot warehouse on 5520 NE 4th Avenue near the Design District neighborhood.
+Built in 1955 and reimagined by Miami-based architect Diana Boytell and Uruguay-based architect Leonardo Noguez, the building retains some of its original industrial qualities.
 The participation of the gallery in what is a boiling art community that connects Europe, Latin America and both coasts of the United States represents the commitment of the program to support and present the work of local and international artists with an institutional approach.

 Since 2013 the gallery began a program of residencies.
 The program supports large scale proposals that interact within the context of the sculpture garden.